 Bedroom 4 – ensuite bedroom with a double bed, original stone fireplace and views over the Dysynni Valley towards Cardigan Bay.
 Ensuite shower room.

 Bedroom 5 – a second twin room with a large built in wardrobe.
 Garden views.

 Large lawn with a breathtaking view towards the coast on the horizon.
 This Tywyn accommodation offers an amazing setting for your family get-together.

-It also has its own patio area with gas barbecue set and a picnic table to sit back and take in the glorious views.
+It also has its own patio area with gas barbecue set with utensils and a picnic table to sit back and take in the glorious views.